 About Vibeke Bertelsen

-Vibeke’s distinctive aesthetic grew out of Copenhagen’s underground visual culture, where she began as a VJ at concerts and club nights.
-Today, she is a core member of the renowned Vertigo artist studio in Copenhagen, collaborating closely with four fellow artists.
-There, she develops her own works while also creating light and visual design for concerts and theater productions, continuing her dialogue between experimental imagery and live performance.
+Vibeke's distinctive aesthetic grew out of Copenhagen's underground visual culture, where she began as a VJ at concerts and club nights.
+Today, she is a full-time member of the renowned Vertigo artist collective, collaborating closely with four fellow artists to create light, sound, and set design for performances and installations.

 "My friend Dy coined the phrase 'Don't fear the weird' and that has become my motto"